New Visitors Adapt to Station During Space Biology, Physics Research

-Category: Space Hits: 4The Soyuz MS-20 crew ship, carrying cosmonaut Alexander Misurkin and spaceflight participants Yusaku Maezawa and Yozo Hirano, approaches the space station.
+Category: Space Hits: 6The Soyuz MS-20 crew ship, carrying cosmonaut Alexander Misurkin and spaceflight participants Yusaku Maezawa and Yozo Hirano, approaches the space station.

 Three individuals are adapting to life aboard the International Space Station following Tuesday’s launch and docking aboard a Russian crew ship.
 The seven-member Expedition 66 crew is back on science duty today while helping the new space travelers get up to speed with station systems and safety procedures.